 “Syria Palaestina” was the name give to the region by Emperor Hadrian, following the crushing of the Jewish revolt of 135 CE (the Bar Kokhba revolt).
 Hadrian wanted to wipe from the map evidence of the land’s connection to the Jews.
 Who knows, perhaps he even thought that Jews would forget their connection to the Land.
 The idea was that “Palestine” alludes to pre-Jewish history, i.e. of the Philistines.
 But all we know about the Philistines, apart from the derogatory accounts in the Bible, is they were most probably “Sea Peoples” from Greece and Turkey.
 History and archaeology tells us nothing more than that their main source of protein was pig (the DNA of whose bones has been traced back to Greece and Turkey), and they ate dogs too.
 The Philistine language and social structure is lost to history.
 All we have is some broken pottery and a lot of pig bones.
 Jews, on the other hand, have – despite frequent persecution – lived, and worshipped, continuously on the land since Biblical times.
 Scratching the surface anywhere in Israel today (including Judea, Samaria and the Golan Heights) reveals history that cannot be eradicated with the names “Palestine”/”Philistine”.
 There is empirical history for King David, for instance, who united the kingdoms of Israel and Judah, and which came to light with the archaeological discovery of the Tel Dan Stele in 1993.

 At times over the millennia, Christians and Muslims have been peculiarly interested in Jerusalem – the City of David – but in most epochs of the Common Era, neither Christianity nor Islam has taken much interest in “the Land” or in Jerusalem, which, as a far-flung outpost of this or that Christian or Muslim empire, was allowed to become derelict and diseased.
 Only a century ago, Jerusalem was one of the most dangerous cities on earth, according to British reports of their new mandate.
 Typhus, smallpox, cholera, dysentery and yellow fever were endemic, and malaria extremely so.
 Life expectancy was low.
-The British expeditionary force led by General Allenby, that took Jerusalem, reported 28,000 cases of malaria among British soldiers, with Allenby’s chief medical officer reporting that Palestine “is one of the most malaria-afflicted countries in the world”.
+The British expeditionary force led by General Allenby, that took Jerusalem in 1917, reported 28,000 cases of malaria among British soldiers, with Allenby’s chief medical officer reporting that Palestine “is one of the most malaria-afflicted countries in the world”.

 [ The areas of Judea and Samaria, west of the River Jordan, were never called “West Bank” – a term I refuse to use – until the Arabs of Jordan suddenly occupied and “annexed” it during the 1948 war, proceeding to Jerusalem, which the Jordanians de-Judaized by killing or expelling the Jews, destroying all the synagogues and using ancient Jewish gravestones as latrines.
 Jerusalem and Judea and Samaria were liberated during 1967 defensive war, when the forces of Jordan, Syria, Egypt and Iraq, expecting to overwhelm Israel with vast numerical superiority, were repelled back through the Sinai in the west and back across the River Jordan in the east. ]